LeungEcoLab/s2bak/README.md

 > TECHNICAL INFORMATION A WORK IN PROGRESS

 >[The functions provided in the package allow the user to apply the s2bak framework to their data using their modelling method of choice].

+>[Data structure for fitting model].
+[A provided function can generated for demonstration purposes].

 >[The package allows parallelization, etc.]